 Step 6: Confirm Update: After submission, your bank will process the update and notify you upon successful completion.
 This usually takes a few business days.

 Ignoring your bank’s requests for KYC updates can lead to significant inconveniences and restrictions on your account.
-It’s crucial to understand these potential consequences to ensure your banking activities remain uninterrupted.
+It is crucial to understand these potential consequences to ensure your banking activities remain uninterrupted.
 The RBI mandates these actions to maintain financial security.

 One immediate impact could be potential banking restrictions.
-Your bank might limit the amount you can transact, both for deposits and withdrawals.
+Your bank might limit the amount you can transact, both for deposits and withdrawals, as per RBI guidelines (2026).
 This means you might not be able to send or receive large sums of money, which can be problematic for your financial planning.

 In more severe cases, your account could face freezing consequences.
 If your KYC remains un-updated for an extended period, your bank may temporarily freeze your account, preventing all transactions.
-This can halt critical payments and cause considerable stress, so it’s best to avoid this situation.
+This can halt critical payments and cause considerable stress, so it is best to avoid this situation.

-Common Confusion: Your bank account will automatically update itself.
+Common Confusion: My bank account will automatically update itself.

 You must actively participate in the KYC update process by submitting the required documents and information, as your bank cannot do this for you.